MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Make credits available for an environment : allocated and unallocated credits

-By default, the credits are unallocated (aka unassigned) and available as a pool on the tenant, which can be used on any environment.
+By default, the credits are unallocated (aka unassigned) and available as a pool on the organization (tenant), which can be used on any environment.

 As an administrator, you'll assess which environments must consume AI Builder credits.
 Use the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) to define how many predictions will happen in a monthly period on each one and assess the credits to allocate.

 Allocation happens in Power Platform admin center: in Resources > Capacity > Summary tab, select "Assign to an environment" in the upper-left menu bar

-**The administrator can block the use of unallocated credits** through a tenant setting in Power Platform admin center: AI Builder credit/allow users to consume unassigned credits.
+**The administrator can block the use of unallocated credits** through an organization (tenant) setting in Power Platform admin center: AI Builder credit/allow users to consume unassigned credits.
 By default, this setting is enabled.
 When disabled, only environments with allocated credits have access to AI Builder features.
 See [Tenant settings](/power-platform/admin/tenant-settings)